Al-Badr (Jammu and Kashmir): Location

 The Islamic fundamentalist group Al-Badr operates covert Al Badr training camps in Pakistan to train Pakistani civilians to serve as fighters in the conflict in Kashmir.

 Group has training camps in the Mansehra area of North West Frontier Province (NWFP) in Pakistan, and in Kotli and Muzaffarabad in Azad Kashmir.

 In the 1990s, militants trained at al-Badr camp in the use of RDX and C4 explosives.
 Shaukat Ahmed Khan, the author of an article about the camps, in the Times of India, said he was kidnapped from his home in India by recruiters for the camp; and that when he made clear he wasn't interested in fighting on behalf of Al Badr those running the camp cut out his tongue, and cut off his right hand.
 He said they spared his life because he was a fellow Muslim.

-Militant activity
+Armed activity

+The group's first armed activities date back to the year 2000, with the death of two foreign members of the group in an enconunter at the outskirts of Srinagar.
+In later months more encounters between militants and security forces were registered, being the most relevant the one that occurred in Putushahi village, Kupwara district where three militants were killed.

+On 28 November 2002, Militants fired a rocket at a state-owned radio station, All India Radio, in Srinagar, made important material damages.
+It wasn't until 24 February 2005 when armed assailants attacked the Kashmir's Administrative Headquarters in Srinagar, taking hostages about 250 employees, and after a two hours encounter, the attackers where shot dead while three policemen and two civilians were killed in the ensuing operation.